gamozolabs/OnorineAutoCandy/README.md

 This addon has two modes, a Perfume Giver mode, which is activated if your character has >= 1 gold, and a chocolate miner mode, which is activated if you have less than 1 gold.

+# PRs

+I'm sure there's things that could be done to improve this process.
+Let me know via an issue or a PR if you have a bugfix or an improvement.

 # Installing